gmatiukhin/neural-network-from-scratch/README.md

-Making Neural Networks from scratch at RUDN.
+Making neural network from scratch at RUDN.